 Score explanation: The Department of Family and Social Medicine hosts monthly Social Medicine Rounds, a lecture series for community members and medical school staff and students to discuss medical, economic and psychosocial issues impacting the health and wellness of the Bronx community.
 Last year, September rounds were focused on climate justice.
 Additionally, the rounds planning committee works to include climate-related discussion around each of its topics.
-Einstein also has successfully instituted its Service Learning course in which students have several opportunities to host community-facing education, workshops, health fairs, etc. The service learning sites centered around environmental justice, such as the Center for the Urban River at Beczak and Friends of Pelham Parkway, particularly offer opportunities for students to host community-centered educational events on these topics.
+Einstein also has successfully instituted its Service Learning course in which students have several opportunities to host community-facing education, workshops, health fairs, etc. As part of the service learning course, all students are required to participate in one health fair which happens every 6 weeks in which one topic of education is climate change.
+The specific service learning sites centered around environmental justice, such as the Center for the Urban River at Beczak and Friends of Pelham Parkway, particularly offer opportunities for students to host community-centered educational events on these topics.

 3.3.
-Does your medical school have regular coverage of issues related to planetary health and/or sustainable healthcare in university update communications?
+Does your institution have regular coverage of issues related to planetary health and/or sustainable healthcare in university update communications?

-- Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare. - Yes, planetary health and/or sustainable healthcare topics are sometimes included in communication updates. - O Students do not receive communications about planetary health or sustainable healthcare.
+Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare.
+(2 points)

+Yes, planetary health and/or sustainable healthcare topics are regularly included in communication updates to some courses.
+(1 point)

+Students do not receive communications about planetary health or sustainable healthcare.
+(0 points)

+Score Assigned: 0